 The reality is, at some point, your firm will be subject to cyber-attack and the test will be how your firm can successfully recover from this.
 The most common way a cyber-criminal infiltrates a network is via a seemingly innocuous email: a request from your bank to log-in to your account; a special retail offer; or an attachment purporting to be a parking ticket.
 The fact that the emails are becoming increasingly sophisticated means that it is incredibly easy to fall victim to this type of attack.

-Converge TS provide the managed hosted infrastructure for Hall Brown Family Law, which includes a DR solution for the firm.
-Partners Sam Hall and James Brown have followed Converge TS advice and requested a DR test to be performed so that in the event of a disaster, they would have peace of mind knowing the timescales, performance and availability of the DR environment would allow the firm to continue to function.
-Hall commented, “Converge were brilliant and enabled our team to be back up and working again within an hour during the ‘fire drill’.
+CTS provide the managed hosted infrastructure for Hall Brown Family Law, which includes a DR solution for the firm.
+Partners Sam Hall and James Brown have followed CTS advice and requested a DR test to be performed so that in the event of a disaster, they would have peace of mind knowing the timescales, performance and availability of the DR environment would allow the firm to continue to function.
+Hall commented, “CTS were brilliant and enabled our team to be back up and working again within an hour during the ‘fire drill’.
 We now have a much better appreciation of the importance of having a robust Disaster Recovery solution from a quality provider.”
-Brown added, “The successful DR test highlighted that the service provided by Converge could prove to be an invaluable part of our business continuity planning, should we experience any form of ‘disaster’.”
+Brown added, “The successful DR test highlighted that the service provided by CTS could prove to be an invaluable part of our business continuity planning, should we experience any form of ‘disaster’.”

 When asked about ransomware specifically, both Hall and Brown agreed that “there’s no ‘silver bullet’ to the cyber-crime issue but we can say with certainty that we’re prepared for any eventuality, thanks to a proven disaster recovery solution from CTS.”